red-kite-solutions/stalker/docs/implementing-jobs.md

 ### Producing logs

 Logs let jobs communicate miscellaneous information to the outside world.
-It could be a progress report, an error log, an inspirational quote, anything works.
+It could be a progress report, an error log, an inspirational quote; anything works.

-To output a log, simply write a string prefixed with `@debug` to the standard output.
+To output a log, simply write a string prefixed with `@debug`, `@info`, `@warning` or `@error` to the standard output.

 Example: